Love This TV Episode: The Great Herring War

 The Regalecus glesne, known as the King of Herrings or Giant Oarfish, was found dead in the small fishing village of Bovallstrand on Sweden's west coast, about 90 kilometers (56 miles) from the Norwegian border.

 "Down at the water, there was something big floating.
 At first we thought it was a big piece of plastic.
 But then we saw an eye.
-I went down to check and saw that it was this extremely strange ," Kurt Ove Eriksson, the passer-by who found the specimen, told daily Svenska Dagbladet.
+I went down to check and saw that it was this extremely strange fish," Kurt Ove Eriksson, the passer-by who found the specimen, told daily Svenska Dagbladet.

 The rarely seen regalecus, the world's longest bony fish, can reach up to 12 meters.